tisage/CyberMentor/README.md

 - `prompt/`: Houses the prompts used for the LLMs to guide their outputs.
 - `eval/`: Evaluation data and results
 - `app.py`: A Streamlit-based web application (localhost)
+    - LLM-based Agentic Mentoring System
+    - Chatbot with integrated Agent, Knowledge Base, and Tools
+    - Support Source of RAG
     - Supports chat history (Memory)
-    - Chatbot with integrated Agent, Knowledge Base, and Tools
     - Manages multiple sessions
-    - Uses caching to speed up response times
-    - Support Source of RAG

 ## Installation
 ### Download the Repository